cp3fr/FCND-Motion-Planning-Solution/writeup.md

 #### 6. Cull waypoints
 For this step you can use a collinearity test or ray tracing method like Bresenham.
 The idea is simply to prune your path of unnecessary waypoints.
 Explain the code you used to accomplish this step.

-I wrote a function for remove waypoints using collinearity checks:
+I wrote a function for removing waypoints using collinearity checks:

      path = path_pruning(path, epsilon=0.1)